Difference Between Death Sentence and Life Imprisonment in Kenya

 The execution of a human life in Kenya after receiving the death penalty is deemed unlawful and a violation of the convict’s human rights.

-In contrast, with life imprisonment, a convict may have the opportunity for pardon, parole release, or a reduced term if they demonstrate good behaviour while serving their prison sentence.
+In contrast, with life imprisonment, a convict may have the opportunity for pardon, parole release, or a reduced term if they demonstrate good behavior while serving their prison sentence.
 Prisoners serving death sentences do not get to enjoy these.

 Furthermore, convicts sentenced to life in prison are not allowed to work or engage in other meaningful activities like other inmates.
 They are often isolated from other prisoners and housed separately in different areas.